 On the top right you’ll find two buttons.
 The “export” button lets you export a spreadsheet showing everything in your attendees’ registration (Only available to those with full administrator permissions).
 The "add attendee" function is further explained here.

 To modify and monitor teams at your event, visit the Teams tab.
-Read more on teams here.
+Read more on teams and how to set them up here.

 Congratulations, your tournament page is now ready to go live!